 Chief Bailey also emphasizes the importance of developing a home escape plan.
 You may have less than two minutes to safely escape the toxic smoke released from a fire.
 Make sure everyone knows two ways out of each room and discuss an outdoor meeting place in advance.

 For alarms to do their job, they need to be operational.
 Alarms can be electrically powered, battery powered, or a combination of both.
 If you are installing electrical-powered alarms it is recommended that they have a battery back-up in case of power failures.
 Electrical-powered smoke alarms cannot be replaced with battery-powered smoke alarms.

-Remember, every home in Ontario must have a working smoke alarm on every storey and outside all sleeping areas – it’s the law.
+Remember, every home in Ontario must have a working smoke alarm on every storey.
+Smoke and carbon monoxide alarms must be outside all sleeping areas – it’s the law.

 - 30 -